scenaristeur/shighl/README.md

 ## chat
 - [see sh.chat live example](https://scenaristeur.github.io/shighl/instances.html)
-when you get an instance (with pod.pti) of shortClasse "LongChat" and once you are logged with sh.session
+when you get an instance (with pod.pti) of shortClass "LongChat" and once you are logged with sh.session
 ```
 let chat = new sh.chat()
 chat.instance = instance